 Workshops and Collaboration

-Jenny Loftus, conference co-chair with Van Williams and Camille Crittenden, welcomed participants to day 2, and facilitated the day’s workshops and a share fair with interactive stations.
-Over the course of two breakout sessions (one in the morning and one in the afternoon), participants were grouped by the principal aspect of the university mission they serve (i.e. research, education, patient care, or business processes) and phase of maturity, from considering AI tools to rolling them out at scale.
-Cohorts identified and prioritized challenges AI could solve while accounting for legal, privacy, and cost considerations.
-They had the opportunity to work with the AI principals in-depth, while learning more about their colleagues and their work in addressing AI across the state.
+Jenny Loftus, conference co-chair, with Van Williams and Camille Crittenden, welcomed participants to day 2, and facilitated the day’s workshops and a share fair with interactive stations.
+Over the course of two breakout sessions (one in the morning and one in the afternoon), participants were grouped by the principal aspect of the university mission they serve (i.e. research, education, patient care, or business operations (aka “enterprise”) and phase of maturity, from considering AI tools to rolling them out at scale.
+Cohorts identified and prioritized challenges AI could solve while accounting for legal, privacy, and cost considerations, among others.
+They had the opportunity to work with the AI principals in-depth, while learning more about their colleagues and their work in addressing AI across the university.

 Business Perspective on AI by a UC Berkeley Haas professor of engineering and business administration